-Kalorama’s rambling red-brick house blends right in among the large town houses and family dwellings in this residential neighborhood.
+Kalorama’s rambling redbrick house blends right in among the large townhouses and family dwellings in this residential neighborhood.
 Built in 1910, the house retains an old-timey feeling about it.
-That’s partly due to its 115-year old design: old wood floors, fireplaces (decorative only) in lots of rooms, paneled wainscoting along the stairwell, a tin ceiling here and there.
+That’s partly due to its 119-year-old design: old wood floors, fireplaces (decorative only), paneled wainscoting along the stairwell, a tin ceiling here and there.
 And it’s partly due to the furnishings, which come from estate sales and antiques auctions.
-Owner Jack Shrestha adds to the homey feel, fussily offering cookies and coffee and pointing out the communal family room, kitchen and laundry room facilities, even as he’s pulling out photos to show you of his 2-year-old daughter.
-(Speaking of children, Shrestha notes that the inn is best for well-behaved children over 6.)
+Owner Jack Shrestha adds to the homey feel, offering cookies and coffee and pointing out the communal family room, kitchen, and laundry-room facilities, even as he’s pulling out photos of his 6-year-old daughter.
+(Speaking of children, Shrestha notes that the inn is best for well-behaved children ages 6 and older.)
 Least expensive rooms are two in the basement that share a bathroom; these two rooms, plus a large room on this floor with its own television, have their own entrance from the street.
 Basement rooms, by the way, do have windows, and are as pleasantly furnished as any upstairs.
 Nicest, in my opinion, is the sole room on the first floor; built-in bookcases and a sleigh bed are part of its charm.
-You’re in a great area, with the zoo, good restaurants, Rock Creek Park, and the Woodly Park Metro stop all within a short walk.
+You’re in a great area, with the zoo, good restaurants, Rock Creek Park, and the Woodley Park Metro stop all within a short walk.

 Washington, D.C.› Hotel